DevExpress-Examples/winforms-charts-apply-the-best-fit-function-to-a-series/Readme.md

 # How to Implement the Best Fit Function, and Apply it to a Chart's Series

-This example shows how to perform a custom regression analysis against scatter series points generated from a data table and plot the line of best fit.
+This example shows how to perform a custom regression analysis against scatter series points generated from a data table and how to display the Line of Best Fit as illustrated on the image below.

 ![](images/line-of-best-fit.png)